RobertWHurst/Relign/Readme.md

 [![Coveralls](https://img.shields.io/coveralls/jekyll/jekyll.svg)](https://coveralls.io/github/RobertWHurst/relign)
 [![npm](https://img.shields.io/npm/v/relign.svg)](https://www.npmjs.com/package/relign)

-# Relign
+# Intro to relign

+relign is a highly functional control flow library.
+It's heavily inspired by [async](https://github.com/caolan/async) but goes a bit further. relign treats all functions as values, and thus wherever you can pass a function to relign, it's also fine to pass a value. relign refers to both functions, functions that return promises, promises, and any other value as tasks.

-Relign is a control flow library for promises heavily inspired by [async](https://github.com/caolan/async).
-Async is one of the most loved libraries on NPM, and there are very good reasons to feel this way.
+relign's utilities are greatly inspired by.
+Async is one of the most loved libraries on NPM, and there are many very good reasons for this.
 Async provides a lot of very powerful functions for taking unruly asynchronous code and making it both readable and reasonable.
-Async does this with the classic error first call back pattern popular in node.
-Relign attempts to achieve the a similar set of goals to async, but for promises.
+Async does this with the classic error first callback pattern popular in node. relign attempts to achieve a similar set of goals to async, but for promises.
+It provides a large collection of methods for processing collections of data, and controlling the execution of asynchronous code.

+If you're starting a new project and want a good foundation for your control flow patterns, or you're planning on moving a project from node style callbacks, to the newer 'async await' style of control flow, relign may be just what you need.

-## Installing Relign
+## Installing relign

-Relign can be installed from NPM.
+relign can be installed from NPM.

 ```shell
 npm i relign --save
 ```

-To use relign simply require the function you need.
+To use relign you may simply require the function you need:

 ```javascript
 const parallel = require('relign/parallel');